mmerrell/Quantum-Starter-Kit/README.md

 1. For each of the test suites (enclosed within <test>...</test>), set the _enabled_ property value to **_true_**.
 2. Run your test as before.

-This results in running 2 additional samples, both searching terms in Perfecto Community; one uses hard coded search terms, and the other retrieves them from an external input file.

 ## Diversifying test execution
 You can set each of the test suites to run on a different type of device, and to include different scenarios.
 For that, you need to manipulate the contents of the various test suites in the _TestNG.xml_ file.
 Modify **only** the test suites not related to the Google sample we started with.